 Virginia Fair Housing Act: An Overview

 Fair housing laws are among the many landlord-tenant laws that you have to familiarize yourself with as a landlord.
-This law applies to landlords of any portfolio size, whether you’re just getting started with your first property or you own a couple of dozen.
+This housing law applies to landlords of any portfolio size, whether you’re just getting started with your first rental or you own a couple of dozen.

 The following are answers to commonly asked questions regarding the Virginia Fair Housing Laws.